robmorden/hydro-monthly-daily/README.md

 For further information about the purpose of this code, please refer to the paper Morden et al (in print).

 ## Installation
 I am a complete GitHub newbie as of August 2022.
-There is no package to install, this is simply a repository of my code.
+There is no prepared package to install, this is simply a repository of my code.
 If it looks useful, please download it and reference this repository or my paper Morden et al (in print).

 ## Overview
 This repository has 3 basic parts: